bhisaac/5eFP/5eFP-SRD.md

 ## Action

-**_Discard your action to take an action_.** You discard your action during your turn to use most game features, spells, and attacks.
+**_Discard your action to take one action_.** You discard your action during your turn to use most game features, spells, and attacks.

+> Life requires some effort to maintain.
+You must physically attend to your life and take action to promote your health and wellness.
+Your body, mind, and essence or spirit need loving kindness, loving guidance, and self-care for optimal health.
+There is no away-from-keyboard (AFK) in RL.
+There is no auto-follow or AFK leveling.
+You must take action if you are to meet your goals in life.
+If you don't take action in your life, who will?

 ## Attack